-Why Work With Us
+Why Work With Us?

-If you are here, perhaps you have a video which has a big potential to go viral or maybe it already has, and you are looking to cash in on it!
+If you are here, perhaps you have a video which has a big potential to go viral, or maybe it already has, and you are looking to cash in on it!

 It is important to bear in mind that, by agreeing to a licensing agency's T&C, you obligate yourself to follow certain rules, so carefully consider every aspect of any agreement before signing it.

-To help you with your decision, we've considered a number of reasons for which we think that ARK Media is a great agency, doing its absolute best to generate the maximum amount of revenue for you whilst taking care of its contributors.
+To help you with your decision, we've considered a number of reasons for which we think that ARK Media is a great agency, doing its absolute best to generate the maximum amount of revenue for you, whilst taking care of its contributors.

 What makes us different:

-Transparency: You will receive our agreed share of the licensing fees we charge our clients, our team are always on-hand to address queries you might have.
-We also work on a gross revenue share basis meaning what we generate monetarily will be the fee that is split.
+Transparency: You will receive our agreed share of the licensing fees we charge our clients; our team are always on hand to address queries you might have.
+We also work on a gross revenue share basis, meaning what we generate monetarily will be the fee that is split.

-Client and partner base: we have a broad client base and work with different TV shows, networks, and other media worldwide including publishers/websites such as Daily Mail, Mail Online, New York Post, Fox News, RTL, USA Today etc; TV companies such as Inside Edition, CNN, ABC, BBC, NBC, MTV, as well as many social media pages with major following like Daily Dose Of Internet, The Soul Publishing, Bored Panda and many others.
+Client and partner base: we have a broad client base and work with different TV shows, networks, and other media worldwide including publishers/websites such as Daily Mail, Mail Online, New York Post, Fox News, RTL, USA Today etc; TV companies such as Inside Edition, CNN, ABC, BBC, NBC as well as many social media pages with major following like Daily Dose Of Internet, The Soul Publishing, Bored Panda and many others.

 Am I selling the copyright to my video?

-No, when you work with ARK Media you remain as the sole owner and copyright holder of your video.
+No, when you work with ARK Media, you remain as the sole owner and copyright holder of your video.
 When you upload and submit your video through our online forms, you are only granting us the permission to license your video to our buyers.

 We are looking to represent content on a commercial basis.
-Consider our role similar to that of an actor and an agent – in the same way an actor has an agent who negotiates films and brand deals, we would be doing the same for your video whilst you remain the owner.
+Consider our role similar to that of an actor and an agent – in the same way an actor has an agent who negotiates films and brand deals, we would be doing the same for your video, whilst you remain the owner.

 Is my arrangement with ARK Media exclusive?